 5 Year Old Weight Chart | Growth Facts Unveiled

-The average weight for a 5-year-old child ranges between 34 to 48 pounds, varying by gender, genetics, and nutrition.
+The average weight for a 5-year-old child often falls around the mid-30s to upper-40s in pounds, but healthy weight varies by sex, height, genetics, nutrition, and growth pattern.

 Understanding the Importance of a 5 Year Old Weight Chart